-It's possible to keep your bathroom looking like new if you take the right steps
+It's easy to keep your bathroom looking like new

 Every time Nu-Trend completes a bathroom renovation in Sydney we also try to make sure every home owner understands how to keep it looking new.
-We know what it is like, you’ve just had your bathroom reno completed.
+We know what it is like, you’ve just had your bathroom renovation completed after months & weeks of preparation.
 Everything is bright and shiny, fresh and clean.
 Not a water spot to be found.
 The grout is bright and white.
 The mirrors gleam.
 The vanity, bath and tiles sparkle.
-Your newly remodeled bathroom is like a showroom and its almost a shame to use it.
+Your new bathroom is like a showroom and its almost a shame to use it.

 These type of products are not only hard on your hands and your lungs, they are also damaging to your newly purchased vanity, bath, toilet cistern and seat.
 Ammonia based products will take the shine away from these items.
 These products also damage your tap-ware, causing it corrode and “green” around the crevices between where the tap-ware meets your vanity bowl, bath and shower tiles.
 There are many disinfectants that do not contain ammonia that do the job just as effectively.